FireStreaker2/ToDo/README.md

 ToDo is a simple app made with [react native](https://reactnative.dev/) and [expo](https://expo.dev/).

 # Usage
-since im too poor to publish this app on an app store, you will either have to use the [web version](https://todo.firestreaker2.gq) or [selfhost](https://github.com/FireStreaker2/ToDo#Selfhosting) it
+since im too poor to publish this app on an app store, you will have to [selfhost](https://github.com/FireStreaker2/ToDo#Selfhosting) it

+> note that there is currently no demo link, because of hosting issues

 # Selfhosting
 If you would like to selfhost this, you may.